bhenk/msdata-d/docs/rst/usage.rst

 Data types *string*, *int*, *bool* and *float*, when used in Entities will be converted to proper database types automatically.
 Caveat: String is converted to *VARCHAR(255)*.
-If your strings are larger you'll have to override the method :ref:`bhenk\msdata\abc\AbstractDao::getCreateTableStatement` with your own.
+If your strings are larger you'll have to override the method :ref:`bhenk\msdata\abc\AbstractDao::getCreateTableStatement` and provide your own.

 Simple Data Objects